Andras-Csanyi/hashnode/clyq4nnaj00030al273nw07c6.md

 The terminal will be done by [Terminal.GUI](https://github.com/gui-cs/Terminal.Gui).
 The plan is that this UI will communicate with the Server responsible executing the test cases.

+**Expectations**:

+* it must be able to display a tree

+    * the tree can be opened, closed, partially opened and closed

+* leafs of the tree can be colored differently

+* leafs of the tree can be selected

+* the tree elements can be selected and further information displayed

+* a tree element multiple hotkey can be bound

 # Server

 The server will be a Dotnet Core server, probably ends up being gRPC, but for building a POC it will be a REST one.